amirhossein-gorzin/Camping-landing-page/README.md

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)

 ## how to run
-just open IDE or code editor and run it, it dose not have any dependency
+just open IDE or code editor and run it, it dose not have any dependency.

 ## online demo
 [camping-site](https://amirhossein-gorzin.github.io/Camping-landing-page)